vertigis/vertigis-web-incubator/README.md

 ### Running a library

 Run `yarn start` or `npm start` within the root of a sample directory.
-For example you can run the `i18n` sample by running `yarn start` within the [libraries/mapillary](libraries/mapillary) directory.
+For example you can run the `mapillary` sample by running `yarn start` within the [libraries/mapillary](libraries/mapillary) directory.
 This will launch the Geocortex Web SDK development server.

 ### Creating a new library